- Flexible training choices

 Who is it for?

-If you want the benefit of outstanding value, high-quality training, organised for you and leading to employment, and a bespoke programme designed around your individual needs, this is the programme for you.
+If you want the benefit of a programme that is outstanding value for money, provides high-quality, bespoke training and leads to employment, this is for you.

 The traditional alternative is self-organised modular training.
 While this is flexible, it misses out on the advantages provided by a ‘packaged’ training programme.
 Most importantly, quality assurance and a single training record, both of which are important to prospective employers.